HomeSmartMesh/website-hugo/content/docs/Frameworks/raspi_iot.md

 * Any heat power control custom script must necessarily have another safe switch to fully cut the power when away or device is inattended.

 # FAQ - Discussion
-* If you need support, want to ask a question or suggest a different answer, you can join the discussion on the discourse forum
+* If you need support, want to ask a question or suggest a different answer, you can join the discussion on the github forum
-{{<icon_button text="Home Smart Mesh - Raspi IoT" href="https://homesmartmesh.discourse.group/t/about-the-raspi-iot-category/68" icon="discourse" >}}
+{{<icon_button text="Home Smart Mesh - Discussions" href="https://github.com/HomeSmartMesh/raspi/discussions" icon="github" >}}

 {{<faq>}}
 how does the Raspi-IoT framework compare to existing frameworks like home assistant or OpenHAB